Team-Nutshell/nutshellengine-docs/_sources/types/NetworkingInterface/closeClientSocket/index.rst.txt

 	  - Description
 	* - clientSocket
 	  - :doc:`/types/ClientSocketInterface/index`\*
-	  - The memory address to the :doc:`/types/ClientSocket/index` to close.
+	  - The memory address to the :doc:`client socket </types/ClientSocketInterface/index>` to close.

 Returns
 -------